bradjohansen/blog.ppl.vc/_posts/2018-03-20-ml-team-projects.md

 4. we're gonna use `.csv` for classic-style datasets (e.g. Iris, stuff with well defined categories);
 3. we're gonna serialize everything else directly from the code.

+Keep it as simple, as standard, and as modern as possible.
-It's better to convert data once, and then read from the chosen standard format, rather than converting at runtime, every time.
+And remember: it's better to convert data once, and then read from the chosen standard format, rather than converting at runtime, every time.

 __2. Drop the Dropbox__
 Dropbox and Google Drive are consumer-oriented platforms that are specifically designed to help the average user have a simple and effective experience with cloud storage.
 They surely can be used as backend for more technical situations through the use of command line, but in the end they will bring you down to integration hell and keep you there forever.